CaddyGlow/handcontrol/docs/PRD_CLI_TUI.md

 - **CLI (Command-Line Interface)**: Non-interactive commands for scripting, automation, and integration with shell workflows
 - **TUI (Terminal User Interface)**: Interactive terminal application for power users who prefer keyboard-driven workflows

-Both clients communicate with HandControl servers using the same gRPC protocol and security model as the Android client.
+Both clients communicate with HandControl servers using the same gRPC protocol and **end-to-end encryption model** as the Android client: TLS is negotiated directly between the CLI/TUI client and the managed server, while intermediate relays forward opaque bytes.

 ## Goals